 About a week ago, I was drying my hair and saw something crawl through my bangs.
 I slapped at it quickly but it seemed to be nothing.
 Just my imagination.
 I didn’t give it much thought until the next morning when I saw it again.

-“My eye spider”, as I have come to call it, is now my constant companion and has forced me to answer two important questions: (1) Are eye floaters dangerous?
+“My eye spider”, as I have come to call it, is now my constant companion and has forced me to answer two important questions: (1) Are eye floaters serious?
 And (2) Is it possible to make peace with a spider living in your eye?

 I Was A Little Frightened